MetalTurtle18/advent-of-code/2024/README.md

 ## Day 14
 Today was pretty easy.
 Part 1 was super straightforward.
 Part 2 was... very strange.
 I decided to try finding a time point where no robots were overlapping, and that worked.

+## Day 15
+Part 1 was easy.
+Part 2 wasn't particularly hard to figure out, but there were a lot of moving parts (haha).
+My code is absolutely disgusting, but I am not refactoring anything once I solve the puzzle.